Reimplement Drqman with PyGTK or PyQt

 Reimplementing Drqman in Python would hopefully decrease the total amount of code for Drqman.
 There might be also some advantages over C/C++ through Python library functionality.

-#5 Updated by Ruben Lopez over 3 years ago
+#5 Updated by Ruben Lopez about 4 years ago

 Hey Lorenzo, thanks for sharing it!